hbc/NGS_Data_Analysis_Course/sessionVI/lessons/06_git_basics.md

 *  Understand the modify-add-commit cycle for a single file
 *  Configure Git to ignore specific files.

+## Git version control system

+Git is a widely used version control system, and it is relatively straight-forward for committing file changes; however, more complex group revisions take time to master.
+[User documentation](https://git-scm.com/book) for Git is freely available and thorough.
+In addition, simple guides for quick look-ups are also abundant, such as [Git - the simple guide](http://rogerdudler.github.io/git-guide/).
+So while the intricacies of Git may be a bit overwhelming at first, there is a lot of documentation to help you accomplish your tasks.

 ## Git configuration

 When we use Git on a new computer for the first time,